edjug/edjug.github.io/_posts/meetups/2017-29-03-march-meetup.md

 ---
 layout: post
 title: "March 2017 meetup"
-excerpt: "This month we have short talks the container ecosystem and composable asynchronous programming"
+excerpt: "This month we have short talks on the container ecosystem and composable asynchronous programming"
 categories: meetups
 date: 2017-03-29
 ---